Program Overview

 Let some of our clients tell you about their experience.

-Program: Hope House/Deaf and Hard of Hearing Program
+Program: Hope House/Deaf Bridges to Recovery Program

 Donald B.

-Donald came to the CaringWorks Deaf and Hard of Hearing Program in 2013.
+Donald came to the CaringWorks in 2013.
 He was an active alcoholic and drug addict.
 Abuse as a young child had led him to marijuana and, after high school, to cocaine and other drugs.
 He went to college at Gallaudet University and then the National Technical Institute for the Deaf (NTID) for engineering.
 His addiction became so powerful after he left that he lost numerous jobs, spiraling into chronic homelessness on and off for many years.
 He was in and out of different programs because he just wasn’t ready.
 But he found a home and sobriety at CaringWorks.

 “I heard good things about the counseling and that there were deaf people in this class teaching and working in the class.
-That made a big difference for me as opposed to having an interpreter all the time,” Donald stated.
-He continued, “The program as a whole has been valuable.
+That made a big difference for me as opposed to having an interpreter all the time," Donald said.
+"The program as a whole has been valuable.
 This program teaches us that when there’s a problem that comes up, you can learn to fix it.”

 When asked about the future, Donald said, “I feel happy, like a kid starting all over again and I’m excited for the future.
 Maybe in the future I’d like to have a nice home, a good car, a good relationship, and good health.”